What employees really, really want from you

 - A transparency gap

-82% of knowledge workers say it’s important that their organisation is transparent.
-But only 19% consider their company to be ‘very transparent’.
+82% of knowledge workers say it’s important that their organization is transparent.
+But only 19% consider their company to be “very transparent.”

 - Enterprise alert

-‘Transparency is about more than executives being forthcoming.
-It’s about whether people within an organisation can actually see what’s going on in different departments and working groups.’
+“Transparency is about more than executives being forthcoming.
+It’s about whether people within an organization can actually see what’s going on in different departments and working groups.”

-The big picture: 80% of knowledge workers want to know more about how decisions are made in their organisations.
+The big picture: 80% of knowledge workers want to know more about how decisions are made in their organizations.

 A talent acquisition and retention issue